 Summary of Secret #1: Chunk large tasks

-- Don’t chunk tasks too small – students will get bored
+- Don’t chunk tasks too small – students will get bored.

-- Only provide feedback on the specific skill you’re chunking
+- Only provide feedback on the specific skill you’re chunking.

-Secret #2: Repetition makes muscle memory
+Secret #2: Repetition builds muscle memory

-Without getting too technical, we can draw similarities between your brain and a typical muscle in your body.
-It grows stronger or weaker the more (or less) we use it.
+Without getting too technical, we can draw similarities between your brain and a typical muscle in your body: it grows stronger or weaker the more (or less) we use it.
 Targeting specific muscle groups can make them stronger.
 The same goes for practising skills that our brains use.

-Long-term memory (and more specifically, implicit memory) is where we want the skills of writing to sit. when this is the case, students find it automatic to brainstorm, plan, draft, edit and finalise a written piece.
+Long-term memory (and more specifically, implicit memory) is where we want the skills of writing to sit.
+When this is the case, students find it automatic to brainstorm, plan, draft, edit and finalise a written piece.

 Repetition is the mother of learning, the father of action, which makes it the architect of accomplishment. – Zig Ziglar

 Summary of Secret #2: Repetition builds muscle memory